 Details for both Labs:

-Zoom lessons, special presentations, one-on-one check-ins with instructors, and other at-home activities will be scheduled throughout the week.
-The daily schedule will be flexible, but students can expect to spend at least four hours a day participating in online lessons or working on solo projects.
+Zoom lessons, special presentations, one-on-one check-ins with instructors, and other at-home activities will be spread out throughout the week.
+The daily schedule will be as follows:

 $400 per Lab for SFFILM members